transpara/github-label-sync/README.md

-  -h, --help                  output usage information -V, --version               output the version number -a, --access-token <token>  a GitHub access token (also settable with a GITHUB_ACCESS_TOKEN environment variable) -l, --labels <path>         the path to look for the label configuration in.
+  -h, --help                  output usage information -V, --version               output the version number -a, --access-token <token>  a GitHub access token (also settable with a GITHUB_ACCESS_TOKEN environment variable) -l, --labels <path>         the path or URL to look for the label configuration in.
 Default: labels.json -d, --dry-run               calculate the required label changes but do not apply them -A, --allow-added-labels    allow additional labels in the repo, and don't delete them
 ```